ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lYIutt to ! in 4&#x27;iie of Arrident.

+Prof. Wilder, of Cornell University,
+gives the following short rules for action
+iu cases of accident, which it will be
+found useful to preserve or remember:&#x27;
+For dust in the eyes, avoid rubbing;
+dash water into them ; remove cinders,
 etc., with the point of a lead pencil.
 , Remove wax from the ear by tep;d
 water ; never put a hard instrument into